Long-Term Memory for VLA-based Agents in Open-World Task Execution: EXPERIMENT

 We deploy the ChemBot system on a single-arm UR3 robotic platform to validate its real-world performance.
 These physical experiments are systematically designed to evaluate the system across three core dimensions: (1) Accuracy, defined as the success rate in completing precise chemical manipulation tasks; (2) Efficiency, quantified by the overall task execution time; and (3) Versatility, assessing the system's capability to robustly execute diverse combinations of chemical experimental procedures.

 \textbf{Chemical Manipulation Dataset.} We present a multimodal dataset for chemical experiments, collected using a UR3 collaborative robot to support manipulation policy learning in real-world environments.
-Data is acquired via a teleoperation paradigm utilizing VIVE controllers for precise end-effector pose mapping.
+We acquire data via a teleoperation paradigm utilizing VIVE controllers for precise end-effector pose mapping.
 Each trajectory comprises synchronized top-down and wrist-mounted video streams, alongside robot states $S_t$ and actions $a_t$.

 To ensure high-quality supervision, we establish rigorous annotation guidelines by decomposing each experiment into predefined semantic subtasks.
 Annotators segment the top-down videos by recording the start and end frame indices for each subtask; trajectories failing to meet the complete specified sequence or containing execution errors are explicitly excluded from the training set.
 Within each subtask, fine-grained progress labels $p_t \in [0, 1]$ are generated via linear interpolation of frame indices.
 Our dataset encompasses 12 categories of foundational chemical procedures, such as test tube water bath heating and solid powder weighing.
 This process yields 5,459 expert trajectories (averaging 872.2 frames) and 51,580 atomic action segments, as detailed in Fig.~\ref{fig:exp-action-per-experiment}.